 There are a few ways to find leads.
 One of the easiest methods for your pre-sales team is to collect information digitally, though some companies do still have some success with analog methods.
 We’ll talk about both.

 Digital B2B Lead Generation

 Digital lead generation is, by far, the easiest way to capture a potential client’s information.
 It is also the most likely method to engage.
-According to the CMO Council, almost 90% of B2B buyers said that a company’s online content played a role in their decision of which vendors to work with.
+According to the Harvard Business Review, almost 90% of B2B buyers said that a company’s online content played a role in their decision of which vendors to work with.

 Here’s how it works: ask the traffic visiting your company’s website to input their contact information.
 Boom!
 Done!

 Okay, obviously it isn’t that easy.
 Privacy is a priority in every demographic and in every market.
 Nobody is going to just give you their contact information, especially if they’re not sure what you’re going to do with it.
 Make sure that you have robust measures in place to keep your leads’ information safe and secure.
 It also helps to tell visitors that their information will not be sold to any third parties without their express consent (and then actually keep that promise).

 We mention email, specifically because, even in our social media age, as of 2020, email still offers the highest ROI in the B2B sector.

 It also helps to offer people some sort of incentive.
 For example, in exchange for their email addresses, you send clients a free PDF of your most recent Guide-To-[Thing] or a discount code for a future purchase.
 Basically, you provide them with something of value in return for their contact information.
 As long as your prospect sees value in what you’re offering, they’ll happily hand over whatever information you need to start nurturing them as a lead.